-Preliminary analysis once again revealed the SAR model to be superior to the OLS model in terms of its diagnostics (see Appendix Table A2), although this time spatial weights were not required.
+Preliminary analysis once again revealed the SAR model to be superior to the OLS model in terms of its diagnostics (see Appendix Table A2) and spatial weights were not required.
 Table 3 shows the results of the SAR regression model.
-The errors from this model showed no spatial autocorrelation ( $\lambda = .109$ , p = .342).
-As for the DV assault rate analyses, it was necessary to remove one influential observation from the non-DV assault SAR regression model to ensure that the normality assumption had not been violated.
+The errors from this model showed no spatial autocorrelation (λ = .109, p = .342).
+As for the DV assault rate analyses for the SAR weighted regression, it was necessary to remove the same influential observation from the non-DV assault SAR regression model to ensure that the normality assumption had not been violated (Warren LGA).

 As with DV assault, the rate of non-DV assault increases with the percentage of the population who are Indigenous, the percentage of males aged 15-34 and the level of socio-economic disadvantage (i.e. more disadvantaged, more non-DV assaults).
-Unlike DV assault, however, the rate of non-DV assault decreases with the percentage born in a non-English speaking (NES) country.
+Like DV assault the rate of non-DV assault decreases with the percentage born in a non-English speaking (NES) country.
 Another difference compared with analyses for DV assault rates was that as population density increased non-DV assault rates decreased, albeit this adjusted effect was marginally non-significant.
-All the relationships with liquor licence density are non-linear except the relationship between non-DV assault and on-premises licences.
-Figures 5-8 show how the non-DV assault rate changes with higher hotel concentrations (Figure 5), higher packaged liquor concentrations (Figure 6), higher on-premises concentrations (Figure 7) and higher club concentrations (Figure 8).18
+All the relationships with liquor licence density are non-linear except the relationship between non-DV assault and on-premises licences.17 Figures 5-8 show how the non-DV assault rate changes with higher hotel concentrations (Figure 5), higher packaged liquor concentrations (Figure 6), higher on-premises concentrations (Figure 7) and higher club concentrations (Figure 8).18

 Figure 5 shows that the non-DV assault rate, like the DV assault rate, was relatively flat up to the point where the density of hotels exceeded 2 per 1,000 persons.
 After this point the assaults increased markedly.
-Figure 6 also shows a pattern similar to that for DV assault, with non-DV assaults accelerating when the
+Figure 6 also shows a pattern similar to that for DV assault, with non-DV assaults accelerating when the packaged liquor concentration level goes past 0.75 per 1,000 population.
+Similar to DV assaults it was found that the effect of an increase in hotel concentration on non-DV assaults was much